 Music Courses lasting a year

-丝瓜视频成人app下载This course introduces students to the performance of choral music.
+This course introduces students to the performance of choral music.
 Students work individually and in ensemble to prepare music in rehearsal for performance in a variety of choral settings.
 Regular rehearsals lead to performances in the Baylor community and beyond.
 Performance opportunities include campus events, community performances, adjudicated festivals, and an annual spring tour.
 Repertoire includes classical choral literature, modern songs, musical theater, new works, and pieces from men’s and women’s choir repertoire.
 Evaluation is determined by daily class performance, vocal development, musical independence, and written evaluations.
 Enrollment is open to any student regardless of ability or experience.

-Concert Band is a year-long course.
+丝瓜视频成人app下载Concert Band is a year-long course.
 Students with unusual circumstances can take the course for one semester with permission of the instructor.
 Students who enroll generally have at least one year of experience with a woodwind, brass, or percussion instrument though some beginning players can be accommodated with the permission of the instructor.
 This course introduces students to the performance of instrumental music.
 Emphasis is placed on instrumental technique, quality sound production, accurate reading of pitches and rhythm, and the intricacies of ensemble playing.
 Daily rehearsals lead to performances within the Baylor community and beyond.
 Evaluation is based on demonstrated daily class preparation/participation, responsible participation in all band activities and events, and participation in all performances.
 All freshmen are required to participate in The East Tennessee Band and Orchestra Director’s Junior Clinic Auditions.
 All students perform in the year-ending solo and ensemble concerts.
 Generally, the band performs a Holiday Concert in December and a Spring Concert in May.
 In the spring, the band traditionally participates in a band festival.
 Participation in this trip is highly encouraged.

 丝瓜视频成人app下载Orchestra is a year-long course.
 Students with unusual circumstances can take the course for one semester with permission of the instructor.
-All students from beginner to advanced with an interest in playing string instruments (violin, viola, cello, bass, and piano) are encouraged to participate.
+All students from beginner to advanced with an interest in playing string instruments (violin, viola, cello, and bass) are encouraged to participate.
 This course introduces students to the performance of instrumental music.
 Emphasis is played on instrumental technique, quality sound production, accurate reading of pitches and rhythm, and the intricacies of ensemble playing.
 Daily rehearsals lead to performances within the Baylor community and beyond.
 Evaluation is based on demonstrated daily class preparation/participation, responsible participation in all orchestra activities and events, and participation in all performances.
 All freshmen are required to participate in The East Tennessee Band and Orchestra Director’s Junior Orchestra Festival.
 All students perform in the year-ending solo and ensemble concerts.
 Generally, the orchestra performs a Holiday Concert in December and a Spring Concert in May.
 In the spring, the orchestra participates in a festival and travels with the band.
 Participation in this trip is highly encouraged.